Blogging for Beginners: How to Be a Blogger and Make Your Own Blog

 Once you have chosen the platform, hosting, and domain for your blog, the next step is to customize it for attracting and gaining a lot of visitors.
 You can change its theme, colors, add plugins, and widgets to it so that it can look beautiful to your visitors.
 The blogging platforms provide you with a lot of professional and easy-to-navigate free themes which you can use for your blog.

 Try to choose a design that represents your personality and the idea behind your blog in a clear way.
-There’s just no point of having a sports-oriented theme when your blog is all about health care.
+There’s just no point in having a sports-oriented theme when your blog is all about health care.

 Remember, the ease of users should be your first priority.
 When you create a user-friendly website, it increases the audience retention on your blog and obviously your search engine rankings.